AGB Nielsen Philippine TV ratings controversy: Background

 On February 1, 2008, ABS-CBN presented two witnesses, Romie Diamanse and Francis Casumpang, who claimed that RGMA head Mike Enriquez had allegedly given the order to manipulate TV ratings during a meeting.
 Enriquez denied the accusations, calling the statements "shameless, malicious fiction delivered by tainted informers with an axe to grind."

 Diamanse and Casumpang were former employees of RGMA's 93.5 Campus Radio Iloilo (now Barangay FM 93.5 Iloilo).
 Casumpang resigned from the station after facing charges of embezzlement and later joined ABS-CBN's MOR 91.1 Iloilo.
 Meanwhile, RGMA accepted Diamanse's resignation, stating that he was "ineffective in his duties."

 An anonymous witness approached ABS-CBN stations in Cebu, Davao, and Iloilo, claiming that alleged employees of GMA Network were bribing households to watch their programs.
 Another witness from Davao testified that they were instructed to watch GMA programs in exchange for grocery items after it was discovered that their household was using an AGB metering panel.
 At the end of the month, a group of women reportedly visited the witness's house to deliver grocery items, including canned goods.

 A separate witness from Iloilo alleged that their household was offered financial assistance covering half of their electricity expenses in exchange for watching GMA programs.
 She claimed that "employees" visited monthly to deliver grocery items and presented identification cards bearing the GMA logo.
 The group was also said to have distributed promotional items such as umbrellas, plastic cups, and towels with the GMA logo.
 GMA Network denied any involvement, stating that they had not hired individuals to conduct door-to-door visits for alleged ratings manipulation.

 On February 14, 2008, Judge Henri Inting issued a temporary restraining order (TRO) barring ABS-CBN from airing defamatory statements against GMA Network.

+On March 31, 2026, the Supreme Court dismissed a complaint filed by GMA Network against ABS-CBN.
+It ruled that the statements aired by ABS-CBN constitute a fair and true report since it was based on documentary evidence.